 Skip advert

 Hybrid engines

-The Skoda Octavia iV plug-in hybrid offers private and business buyers a tempting package.
+The Skoda Octavia iV plug-in hybrid was discontinued before the facelift, but was an interesting offering in the Octavia Estate range.
 Its 1.4-litre turbo petrol engine and electric motor combine to produce up to 201bhp, providing brisk and smooth acceleration from 0-62mph in 7.5 seconds.
-Given the PHEV will often prioritise electric power at low speeds, this is typically the quietest and most relaxing version of the standard Octavia to drive – despite being the most powerful.
-An even more potent version of this package is offered in the Octavia vRS.
+Given the PHEV prioritises electric power at low speeds, this was typically the quietest and most relaxing version of the standard Octavia to drive – despite being the most powerful.
+There’s currently no indication as to whether the plug-in hybrid will return to the lineup, so for now your only option is to buy it second hand.

+Skip advert